ehuss/Sublime-Wrap-Plus/README.md

 Downloading
 -----------
 The best way to download and install Sublime Wrap Plus is to use the Package Control plugin.
-TBD
+If you do not already have it installed, it's really the best way to manage your packages.

+For users new to the package manager:
+* Go to http://wbond.net/sublime_packages/package_control and install Package Control.
+* Restart Sublime Text 2.

+Install Sublime Wrap Plus:
+* Bring up the Command Palette (`Command+Shift+P` on OS X, `Control+Shift+P` on Linux/Windows).
+* Select "Package Control: Install Package" and wait while Package Control fetches the latest package list.
+* Select Wrap Plus when the list appears.

+Package Control will handle automatically updating your packages.

 Alternatively, you can fetch from github: